ArturJanik/another-simple-validator/README.md

 # simple-validator

-Simple JS form validator.
+Simple JS form validator is style-agnostic form validation.
+Styling of inputs responding to their validity state is up to you, library provides only js logic for validation.
+By default it will add `.dirty` class to inputs which were manipulated by user, and `.error` class to mark invalid ones, but you can change those classes in library config.

 ## Basic config

 First create form fields with unique `name` and `id` attributes for each field (except for radio buttons where we use one name for whole group of buttons).
 We also create a button that will handle form submition.
-By default I have added here `.disabled` class, which will be toggled during validations.
+By default I have added `.disabled` class to the btn, which will be toggled during validations.

 ```html
 <select id="form__subject" name="subject">